yukikitayama/css-complete-guide/README.md

 3. Elements with `position: static;` or `position: relative;` refer to `ancestor/content` without padding to calculate `%`.
 Ancestor is the closest ancestor with **block level element**.

 `height: 100%;` is tricky.
 Without `position: absolute;`, it won't work, even if `width: 100%;` works.

+## !important

+Rarely use `!important`.
+It's a bad practice to often use, because it breaks the specificity.
+You could use to overwrite the effect of their party library.